You happier than ever!

 Quieting the Mind

 There is a lot of truth behind "stop to smell the roses."
 Plants contain powerful aromatic compounds called essential oils.
 When inhaled, they stimulate multiple regions of the brain including the limbic or emotional center giving a feeling of well being.
 In one study, postpartum women who inhaled a mixture of rose and lavender essential oils for 15 minutes twice a week for four weeks reported lower depression and anxiety in comparison to the control group.
 Other mood elevating oils include jasmine, rose geranium, bergamot, ylang ylang, sandlewood and my favorite neroli.
 You can add a couple of drops to your bath, a diffuser, or body oil.
-I especially like using the essential oil blends by Essence of Vali when I need a lift.
+I especially like using the essential oil blends by New York City based Essence of Vali when I need a lift.